kubeflow/website/content/en/docs/distributions/nutanix/install-kubeflow.md

   ```

 ## Access Kubeflow Central Dashboard
-There are multiple ways to acces your Kubeflow Central Dashboard:
+There are multiple ways to access your Kubeflow Central Dashboard:
 - Port Forward: The default way to access Kubeflow Central Dashboard is by using Port-Forward.
 You can port forward the istio ingress gateway to local port 8080.

    ```